stackrox/release-registry/docs/data-model.md

 QualityMilestoneDefinitions define the expected metadata keys for a QualityMilestone, which needs to be provided during approval.

 The data model does not contain a ReleaseDefinition (similar to QualityMilestoneDefinition), because we do not expect multiple Release types to exist.
-Rejecting a Release, e.g. because it was found to contain bugs after publication, is implemented through a field on a Release.
+Outright rejecting a Release, e.g. because it was found to contain bugs after publication, is implemented through a field on a Release.
 That enables filtering, so users can also find rejected Releases.

 ## MVP + Webhooks